On extremizers for Strichartz estimates for higher order Schr\"odinger equations: On scaling and convolutions

 is nonzero.
 In view of the strict convexity of the function $\psi$, this is indeed the case if $\la>0$.
 Further details in a more general context will be provided in the course of the proof of Lemma \ref{transformation} below.
 Since the function $\lambda$ is continuously differentiable and $T(w)=\lambda(w)w$, we have that

-where $I$ denotes the $2\times 2$ identity matrix, the gradient is taken with respect to $w$, and the term $\nabla\la\cdot w^T$ stands for the $2\times 2$ matrix obtained as the product of the gradient $\nabla\la$ (seen as a vector in $\R^2$) and the transpose of the vector $w$.
+where $I$ denotes the $2\times 2$ identity matrix, the gradient is taken with respect to $w$, and the term $w\cdot (\nabla\la)^T$ stands for the $2\times 2$ matrix obtained as the product of the vector $w$ and the transpose of the gradient $\nabla\la$ (seen as a vector in $\R^2$).
 To compute the gradient $\nabla\la$, note that implicit differentiation of \eqref{implicitlambda} with respect to $w$ yields

 From \eqref{1Tprime} and \eqref{2Tprime}, it follows that

 One easily computes

 and identity \eqref{GradientLambda} then implies